FAQs

 For voluntary mediation, we can only proceed to arrange a mediation session when both parties are willing to participate.

-Neighbour Disputes
+Non-Neighbour Disputes

-If the Respondent declines or fails to respond to a mediation invitation, you have the option of filing a claim at the CDRT.
+If the Respondent declines or fails to respond, we will issue you with an outcome letter.
+You have the option to file a claim at the CDRT.

 Operational Matters – Mediation Session